Accessing the Great Harbour Way/ Te Ara o Pōneke

 - Lyall Bay has parking and bus service.
 Route information from Metlink.
 Wellington’s prime surfing venue.
 Maranui Cafe on the seafront, and other cafes nearby, and at the nearby Kilbirnie shopping centre.
 From Lyall Bay you can follow Leg 7 along the south coast, east towards Breaker Bay, or west to Owhiro Bay.

-- Island Bay has parking and bus service.
+- Island Bay has parking and bus service, and is the end of the Island Bay Cycleway.
 Route information from Metlink.
-Cafes and shops on the Parade north of the bay.
+Cafes and shops on the Cycleway north of the bay.
 Playground and picnic area at Shorland Park, at the west end of the bay.
-Mamachari Bicycles sell, fix and rent bicycles.
 From Island Bay you can follow Leg 7 along the south coast, east towards Breaker Bay, or west to Owhiro Bay.

 - Owhiro Bay has parking and bus service.
 Route information from Metlink.
-On Sundays, motor vehicles aren’t allowed on the Red Rocks Walkway to the west of the Taputeranga – but it’s a nicer walk or bike ride anyway!
+On Sundays, motor vehicles aren’t allowed on the Red Rocks walkway to the west of the car park – but it’s a nicer walk or bike ride anyway!
 At the car park, there is the Owhiro Bay Gateway information centre, with information about the Taputeranga Marine Reserve and the Te Kopahou Reserve.
-The Bach cafe is a short distance east.
-From Owhiro Bay, you can follow Leg 7 west to finish the Great Harbour Way/ Te Aranui o Pōneke at Red Rocks, or east along the south coast.
+The Beach House cafe is a short distance east.
+From Owhiro Bay, you can follow Leg 7 west to finish the Great Harbour Way/ Te Aranui o Pōneke at Red Rocks, or even further east along the south coast.